THE RTB TEAM

-While Tyler’s relationship with RTB extends over a decade, he settled back at the farm as resident builder in October 2015.
+While Tyler’s relationship with RTB extends back to 2010, he settled back at the farm as resident builder in October 2015.
 A native New Englander, he learned to travel at an early age, spending his junior year of high school in France.
 A graduate of Georgetown University in 2005, he promptly left the U.S. again for rural Costa Rica, where he first developed his passion and skills in building and woodworking, ultimately spearheading the design and construction of a community library.
 After many travels across the Americas, Tyler spent three years at a Quaker semester school in California, where he taught Spanish, maintained facilities and further navigated the intricacies of communal living.
 Back at RTB, he dove right in and became an integral part of creating the new Learning Center.
-In addition to furthering his building prowess on the farm, in 2019 Tyler joined forces with teammate Hannah in managing the goat herd, and Goatbusters was born.
-These days, you may find him commuting to the woodshop on his bike, running his chainsaw mill, hanging with the goats, or simply smiling.
+Since then he has headed up maintenance and repairs, and in 2020 he obtained his General Contractor license and now manages the construction of new buildings on the farm.
+In 2019 Tyler also became an agripreneur when he joined forces with teammate Hannah in creating Goatbusters.
+He and Hannah were married on the farm in 2022 and are the proud parents of Sebastian

 Online Education and Market(ing) Manager